Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

 The second eigenmode introduced in \cref{fig:eigenmodes} gives birth to branch (2) at $Ra_c^{(2)} = 6746$, which is depicted in \cref{fig:branch_0}(a)-(b).
-While the symmetry of the eigenmode with respect to the $x$-axis is rapidly broken, the velocity and temperature profiles remain symmetric with respect to the $z$-axis in the range of parameters that we consider.
-Then, the largest growth rate in \cref{fig:branch_0}(c) indicates that the perturbed steady state solutions of this branch is stable over the interval $Ra \in [13500,85500]$ and exponentially unstable outside.
-A bifurcation occurs at $Ra \approx 13500$ when $\mathcal R(\lambda) = 0$, which is analysed later and represented in \cref{fig:branch_8}.
+The bifurcation is transcritical and preserves the symmetries of the eigenmode in the velocity and temperature profiles.
+Then, the largest growth rate in \cref{fig:branch_0}(c) indicates that the solutions on this branch are stable over the interval $Ra \in [13500,85500]$ and unstable outside.
+A bifurcation occurs at $Ra \approx 13500$ when $\mathcal R(\lambda)= \mathcal I(\lambda) = 0$, which is analysed later and illustrated in \cref{fig:branch_8}.
+The bifurcation from branch (2) to branch (10) is accompanied by a loss of Boussinesq symmetry.
 Another bifurcation is observed at $Ra\approx 85500$ and has been obtained by deflated continuation.

-Figure \ref{fig:branch_8}(a) demonstrates that the three symmetries of the second eigenmode (see \cref{sec_problem}) are rapidly broken in the bifurcating branch (5) as $Ra$ increases.
+Figure \ref{fig:branch_8}(a) demonstrates that the two symmetries of the second eigenmode (see \cref{sec_problem}) are rapidly broken as $Ra$ increases after the bifurcation from branch (2) to the secondary branch (10).
 This symmetry breaking leads to a primary large scale circulation spanning the domain and a secondary vortex with smaller amplitude in one of the corners depending on which symmetric solution one is referring to.
-As $Ra \to 10^5$, the difference in the flow pattern of the velocity magnitude between branch (1) and (5) is the secondary vortex in the corner of the convection cell.
-The symmetry breaking is also obvious in the temperature field (see \cref{fig:branch_8}(b)) with the potential energy of the flow to decrease slightly in contrast to the increase of the kinetic energy and the convective heat transfer (see also \cref{fig:bif_diagrams}(c)).
-The largest growth rate shows that the states are unstable to perturbations without any oscillations (see \cref{fig:branch_8}(d)).
+As $Ra \to 10^5$, the difference in the flow pattern of the velocity magnitude between branch (1) and (10) is the secondary vortex in the corner of the convection cell.
+The symmetry breaking is also obvious in the temperature field (see \cref{fig:branch_8}(b)) with the potential energy of the flow increasing and then decreasing slightly in contrast to the increase of the kinetic energy and the convective heat transfer (see also \cref{fig:bif_diagrams}(c)).
+The largest growth rate shows that the states are unstable to a real eigenmode (see \cref{fig:branch_8}(d)).
 The subsequent growth rates shown in \cref{fig:branch_8}(c) are negative and almost constant in this range of Rayleigh numbers.